Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

     //The Run() method will return not only the normal predictor, but also the serializedPredictor. var predictor = experiment.Run(sequences, out serializedPredictor, "predictor");
 ```
-- The Run() method also returns the MultiSequenceLearning.RunExperiment() method which finally returns the instance of Predictor.
+- The Run() method returns the MultiSequenceLearning.RunExperiment() method which finally returns the instances of Predictor class.
 - For verifying the implementation of serialization methods, the RunExperiment method will return two instances of class Predictor i.e., "predictor" and "serializedPredictor".
 The "predictor" instance is the normal predictor which is the normal result of the learning.
 While, "serializedPredictor" is the instance of class Predictor which is the result after serialization and deserialization of "predictor".
 ```csharp
     public Predictor Run(Dictionary<string, List<double>> sequences, out Predictor serializedPredictor, string fileName)